5 Common Myths About Sex That Are Holding You Back

 1. Myth: Size Is Everything

-The Truth: Confidence and skill beat size every time.
+The Truth: Confidence and skill matter more than size.

 2. Myth: She Should Always Finish

-Yes, orgasms are awesome, but putting pressure on her to climax every time can ruin the vibe.
-Women’s bodies are complex, and sometimes it just doesn’t happen—and that’s okay.
-What she values more is feeling connected, cared for, and enjoying the journey with you.
+While orgasms are amazing, putting pressure on her to climax every time can actually make intimacy stressful.
+Women’s bodies are complex, and sometimes reaching orgasm just doesn’t happen—and that’s okay.
+What matters more is the intimacy, care, and pleasure you share along the way.
+When she feels safe, appreciated, and connected, the experience is fulfilling even without a guaranteed finish.

 3. Myth: Longer Is Always Better